RNAdetective/AIDD/README.md

 Step 3: copy and paste the following command into the command prompt

 ```
-bash /home/user/AIDD/AIDD/AIDD.sh
+bash /home/user/AIDD/AIDD/AIDD.sh 1 /home/user /media/AIDD
 ```
-Step 4: Follow on screen prompts asking a few more detail about your specific experiment.
-If you would like to run with our predefined defaults select that in the beginning.
+Step 4: AIDD will run with default parameters and options if you want to change anything please see the manual for more details

 AIDD will then run telling what it is doing at each step along the way.
 When it is complete it will have all results in your shared folder organized by type of data.
 See the manual for more information about folder system structure.